solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

     OPTION (LABEL = 'Lab03: Heap')
     ```

-There is clearly something wrong with the `Sale_Heap` table that induces the performance hit.
+There is clearly something wrong with the `Sale_Heap` table that introduces a performance hit.

     > **Note**: the OPTION clause used in the statement.
 This comes in handy when you're looking to identify your query in the [sys.dm_pdw_exec_requests](https://docs.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-pdw-exec-requests-transact-sql) DMV.
     >